 What pets do you have?

-None now, but I’ve had four goldfish – all called Jake.
-They didn't last long, sadly, so it was just easier to give them all the same name.
+None now, but I’ve had four goldfish, all called Jake.
+They didn't last long, sadly.
+It was just easier to give them all the same name.
 My dad has a brilliant Labradoodle called Spitfire.

 What is the luckiest thing that has happened to you?